enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 12 - ANOVA models.md

 In this case, the SPM will be gray where the Betas aren't estimable.

 ## To know:
-Thinkabout the sANOVA design matrixes anre understad them, like the OW ANOVA, the first five.
+Thinkabout the sANOVA design matrixes anre understnad them, like the OW ANOVA, the first five.
 Understand what the betas are estimating?
-Which contrast are you selcting?
+Which contrast are you selecting?
 -What happen if the matrix have full rank?
 Havent full rank.

+How do we call the column of ones in ANOVA?
+(Not dummies)